About

 Refined Sketch - a near fully worked out sketch like Three Alone, or Morning Coffee.

-Colour Studies - 5 or 6 loose paintings to work out the colors and values of the piece.
+Colour Studies - 2 or 3 loose paintings to work out the colours and values of the piece.
 My post injury/rewired brain loves colours.

 Painting/Illustration - I often mix these two together.
 This process can take weeks, sometimes months.
 You don’t get photo like results without some sweat.
 As you get closer to painted pieces like Couple 2 - Tender, or Baths 1 - Triptych the more abstract they become as you see the brush strokes.